frederic-perez/AmE-dictionary/data/dictionary.md

 __despondent__ _n_ :five::hammer:
 __detail__ _n_ :two::mega::hammer: _A member of the team's security detail._
 __detente__
+__détente__ _n_ :two: A relaxing of tension between major powers, especially the particular thawing of relations between the Soviet Union and the United States following the Cold War. _Can the détente be rolled back?_ _The recent détente with the United States has expanded._
 __detergent__ _Liquid laundry detergent._
 __deterrence__ :two::hammer:
 __deterrent__ _n_ :eight: A deterrent makes you not want to do something.
 Let's say there's a giant pile of cookies being guarded by an angry dog — the dog is a deterrent.
 People talk about deterrents most often when discussing crime.
 The death penalty is supposed to be a deterrent — the idea is that people will be so scared of the death penalty that they won't commit certain crimes.
 Jail is another deterrent.
 Teachers also use deterrents — the possibility of getting detention is a deterrent that should encourage students to behave.
 A deterrent is the opposite of a reward.
 A reward encourages you to do the right thing, while a deterrent discourages you from doing the wrong thing.